vs25965/Tic-Tac-Toe/README.md

 **How to Use the project
-   (1) When started the program will show you the usual game table.
+   (1) When you start the program, it will welcome you and promt you for a HvsH or HvsC game
+          - Console will be the player O (second one)

-   (2) It will start with the 'X' player, pronting the user to enter a number that is in the board.
+          - you will not be able to change the type of game once chosen (2) It will start with the 'X' player, pronting the user to enter a number that is in the board.

    (3) If the player enters a number already selected, the program will prompt the player again.

-   (4) **NOTE**: If you enter a number gretear than 9, the program will only count the first charcter of that number.
-For instance, if you enter number '10', the program will read your input as '1'.
-So, if the number has not be selected previously.
-THAT WILL BE YOUR MOVE.

-   (5)If there is a winner, the program will close with a message poiting out the winner and winner move, else the program will run until all the possible moves are completed and will close the program with a tie message.
+   (4)If there is a winner, the program will close with a message poiting out the winner and winner move, else the program will run until all the possible moves are completed and will close the program with a tie message.

+   (5) The program will promt the user to chose to play again or exit.